norboo/comment-rating-field-plugin/readme.txt

 1. Download the Comment Rating Field Plugin.
 2. In your Wordpress Administration, go to Plugins > Add New > Upload, and select the plugin ZIP file.
 3. Activate the plugin
-4. Ensure that your comments.php theme file has its form id set to commentsform
+4. Ensure that your comments.php theme file has its form id set to commentform (if in doubt, just activate the plugin and check to see if the rating field displays on your comments form.

 == Frequently Asked Questions ==